meedan/narcissus/README.md

 ## Running locally

-By executing `npm run local`, you can check the operation while actually viewing the browser.
+Just run `npm run local`, or use the Docker image.

+## Running on AWS Lambda

+Use Serverless by running `npm run deploy`.

+## TODO

+* Compress images
+* Implement automated tests